-- (1) Pursuant to Directive 2009/125/EC the Commission should set ecodesign requirements for energy-related products which account for significant volumes of sales and trade in the Union and which have a significant environmental impact and present significant potential for improvement through design in terms of their environmental impact, without entailing excessive costs. - (2) The Communication from the Commission COM(2016)773 final (ecodesign working plan) established by the Commission in application of Article 16(1) of Directive 2009/125/EC sets out the working priorities under the ecodesign and energy labelling framework for the period 2016-2019.
-The ecodesign working plan identifies the energy-related product groups to be considered as priorities for the undertaking of preparatory studies and eventual adoption of implementing measures, as well as the review of the current Regulations. - (3) Measures from the ecodesign working plan have an estimated potential to deliver a total in excess of 260 TWh of annual final energy savings in 2030, which is equivalent to reducing greenhouse gas emissions by approximately 100 million tonnes per year in 2030. - (4) The Commission has carried out a preparatory study to analyse the technical, environmental and economic aspects of welding equipment and machine tool products for industrial purposes.
-Welding equipment subject to the study comprises arc and plasma welding equipment for metals, designed and typically used for industrial and
+- (1)Pursuant to Directive 2009/125/EC the Commission should set ecodesign requirements for energy-related products which account for significant volumes of sales and trade in the Union and which have a significant environmental impact and present significant potential for improvement through design in terms of their environmental impact, without entailing excessive costs. - The Communication from the Commission COM(2016) 773 final (2) (ecodesign working plan) established by the (2)Commission in application of Article 16(1) of Directive 2009/125/EC sets out the working priorities under the ecodesign and energy labelling framework for the period 2016-2019.
+The ecodesign working plan identifies the energy-related product groups to be considered as priorities for the undertaking of preparatory studies and eventual adoption of implementing measures, as well as the review of the current Regulations. - (3) Measures from the ecodesign working plan have an estimated potential to deliver a total in excess of 260 TWh of annual final energy savings in 2030, which is equivalent to reducing greenhouse gas emissions by approximately 100 million tonnes per year in 2030. - (4) The Commission has carried out a preparatory study to analyse the technical, environmental and economic aspects of welding equipment and machine tool products for industrial purposes (3).
+Welding equipment subject to the study comprises arc and plasma welding equipment for metals, designed and typically used for industrial and professional use (4).
+It has been considered that welding equipment exclusively powered with engines or batteries should not be regulated. - (5) The preparatory study was conducted in close cooperation with stakeholders and interested parties in the EU and elsewhere.
+The results were made public and presented to the Consultation Forum established under Article 18 of Directive 2009/125/EC. - (6) The environmental aspects of welding equipment that were identified as significant for the purposes of this Regulation are: - (a) energy consumption in the use phase, including when the products are in 'idle' mode; - (b) resource efficiency aspects.

-&lt;sup>1 OJ L 285, 31.10.2009, p.
+OJ L 285, 31.10.2009, p.
 10.

-&lt;sup>2 Communication from the Commission.
-Ecodesign working plan 2016-2019 (COM(2016)773 final, Brussels, 30.11.2016).

-&lt;sup>3 Machine tools were initially covered in the preparatory work, but they have been excluded from the scope of this Regulation due to the difficulty of determining minimum efficiency requirements on the basis of the currently available information.
-Additional data collection, especially on the technical options for reducing energy consumption in non-processing states such as standby and other low-power modes, could result in ecodesign measures being proposed for machine tools in the future.
+Communication from the Commission.
+Ecodesign working plan 2016-2019 (COM(2016) 773 final, Brussels, 30.11.2016).
+Machine tools were initially covered in the preparatory work, but they have been excluded from the scope of this Regulation due to the difficulty of determining minimum efficiency requirements on the basis of the currently available information.
+Additional data collection, especially on the technical options for reducing energy consumption in non-processing states such as standby and other (4) As defined in IEC 60 974-1: Arc welding equipment - Part 1: Welding power sources.
+Specifically excluded from the scope of this